Built for hospitals, schools, NGOs and activists in the Global South · Available in 6 languages

 Is there help for organizations in Africa, Asia and Latin America?+

-Does Teradef store my data?+
+Does TeraDef store my data?+

-No. Teradef does not store, log, or retain anything you type.
+No. TeraDef does not store, log, or retain anything you type.
 Your information goes directly to the AI — nothing is saved on our end.

 Canada